yannizhu/Profero-China.github.io/_posts/en/work/preview/2013-05-24-blossomhill.markdown

 We also implemented Google analytics tracking to provide further insight into consumer behaviour and demographics on top of the usage data that Facebook itself provides.

 #### how did we do it?
-We accomplished a rich and animated user interface through the use of HTML5, CSS, and JavaScript with the .NET framework on the back end storing the data and integrating with Facebook.
+* rich and animated user interface using HTML5, CSS, and JavaScript
+* .NET framework on the back end for storing consumer data and integrating with Facebook

 #### our results
 * 30,000 monthly active users